tls-attacker/TLS-Attacker-Description/README.md

 Development: https://github.com/tls-attacker/X509-Attacker-Development

-X.509-Attacker is a tool based on ASN.1 Tool for creating arbitrary certificates; including especially invalid and malformed certificates.
+X.509-Attacker is a tool based on ASN.1-Attacker for creating arbitrary certificates; including especially invalid and malformed certificates.
 Since X.509 certificates encode their contents in ASN.1, this tool extends the features of the ASN.1 Tool in terms of certificate signing.
 Also, X.509-Attacker introduces a feature of referencing XML elements in order to avoid redundancies when defining certificates in XML.

 While X.509-Attacker can be used on its own, the [TLS-Attacker](#tls-attacker) sub-project uses it as a dependency to create certificates in TLS handshakes.